 There are 3 leagues in the UK

-- The Premier League (The middle League).
+- The Championship League (The middle League).

 Speedway bikes are a unique type of motorcycle.
 Originally the engines used were upright, the name reflects the way they fitted into the frame of the bike.
 Nowadays, in order to handle the bike more effectively, speedway riders use laydown engines in their set ups.
 The bikes weigh a minimum of 77 kilograms, have one gear and do not have brakes, the clutch is used as a release mechanism at the start of races.
 By using different engine and rear wheel sprockets the gear ratio can be adjusted for different track sizes and conditions.

 Only pure methanol is used to fuel the bikes, because methanol makes it possible to use a higher compression ratio than with other fuels, resulting in high engine power outputs.
 The typical speedway smell doesn’t come from the methanol but from the castor oil (vegetable oil) based engine oil.
 Some of the latest synthetic racing oils also give this irresistible racing atmosphere.

 All speedway bikes must have a safety cut out device fitted that cuts off the circuit of electrical supply by pulling a lanyard attached to the rider’s right wrist.